JS MergeXML [![npm version](https://badge.fury.io/js/mergexml.svg)](https://badge.fury.io/js/mergexml)

 The sources must have the same default namespace (if have at all).

-Prefix '_' is reserved to handle default namespace.
+Prefix '_' is reserved to handle the default namespace.

 IE doesn't allow replacement of the root node attributes.